TheDiscoveryBoys/PRs4Dummies/readme.md

 ## 🚀 Usage

 Note that for our purposes we only included PRs that were merged.
+Additionally, this may take a short while to start up.
 ### Basic Usage
 ```bash
 # Scrape 50 merged PRs using the fastest method (direct API)